Activities - land

 Simply Morzine’s alpine adventures offer memorable family activity holidays in France like no other.
 In summer, Morzine transforms into a hive of near endless family holiday activities.
 The French Alps is the ideal holiday destination for active families!
 On the doorstep of our properties, the mountainous terrain provides the stage and backdrop for a MASSIVE variety of land-based activities for all the family.

 Morzine is world-renowned as a mountain bike Mecca - whilst the mountain cols are popular amongst road bikers - and often hosts a stage of the Tour de France.
 The ski lifts are your golden ticket to the hills - giving access to infinite alpine walks, beautiful lakes and all the French Alps have to offer – not forgetting the inspiring scenery and spectacular views.
-The natural lay of the land allows guests to enjoy the excitement of caving, rock climbing and even the thrilling summer luge that winds down the ski slope close to our Simply Morzine accommodation.
-Some of Morzine’s other superb land-based facilities include horse riding, tennis, golf and much much more.
+The natural lay of the land allows guests to enjoy the excitement of a host of alpine activities close to their Simply Morzine accommodation.
 Sometimes we think there is perhaps too much to do in this magnificent part of the French Alps!

-Please browse further information on all ‘LAND’ based activities by clicking on the boxes below.
-See you in the summer on your family alpine activity holiday!
+Please browse further information on all ‘LAND’ based activities within the boxes below.

 Location: Walking distance.